Show submenu for Explore

 Show submenu for CALENDARS

 Show submenu for FINANCIAL

 Show submenu for RESOURCES

 Show submenu for COMMUNITY

-Three seats on the Tremont Board of Education will be up for election on April 4, 2017.
-The terms of Dr. Volkan Sumer, Mrs. Renee Kaiser, and Mr. Todd Kilgus will be expiring that month.
+Three seats on the Tremont Board of Education will be up for election in April 2021.
+The terms of Mrs. Renee Kaiser, Mr. Todd Kilgus, and Dr. Volkan Sumer will be expiring that month.

 The Mission Statement for the Board of Education is the following: Tremont Schools are dedicated to uphold a challenging and safe environment while providing the skills and knowledge to become successful life-long learners.
 This is accomplished through a dedicated group of individuals who are prepared for meetings, show a willingness to learn, listen to the concerns of constituents, and understand their role as a board member.